rmlocke/blog/README.md

 - A CRUD API for blog posts

 Create an account to add posts, upload a csv or configure the rss feed in the dashboard.

+Run the database seeder to create users, posts and comments: php artisan db:seed